lshift-de/typesetr2/README.md

  - [X] table of contents
  - [ ] links as new commands - remains to be decided whether it is necessary with the new design
  - [X] deeply nested items - currently not supported ([Pandoc limitation](https://github.com/jgm/pandoc/issues/2922))
- - [ ] odt - no native support for inline math text - we can add Pandoc support for it potentially
+ - [o] odt - no native support for inline math text - we can add Pandoc support for it potentially.
+Partially supported by doing some postprocessing.
  - [ ] multiple text style changes - Pandoc only picks the first one (see [Issue](https://github.com/jgm/pandoc/issues/3223))
 Legend:
  - empty - not supported